 - Help patients with their home exercise programs and provide advice on how to prevent future physical problems

 The field of physical therapy is in need of qualified professionals at all levels of experience.
-In fact, it’s estimated that by 2022 there will be a need for 124,000 physical therapist assistants and aides.
+In fact, there were 140,800 physical therapist assistants and aides in 2021 with expected growth of 24% through 2031.
 Although the titles are closely related, an assistant and an aide have different jobs, which can affect the education required to get started working in the field.

 Comparison of Physical Therapist Assistants to Physical Therapist Aides

 Becoming a Physical Therapist Assistant is a step that can be taken after becoming an aide, and before becoming a Physical Therapist.

 Similarities between PT Assistants and Aides include:

 A physical therapist assistant and a physical therapist aide have very similar tasks and goals.
 Both are responsible for helping their patients gain mobility.
 Both will spend time working closely with patients to identify their goals and teach them how to achieve those goals.
 Both will also spend time educating patients about healthy living habits, including good nutrition and how to incorporate physical activity into their daily lives.

 Both are paid competitive healthcare salaries.

 The duties and responsibilities of a physical therapist aide are not as broad as that of the physical therapist assistant.
 Like PT Assistants, physical therapist aides also work under the direction of a licensed physical therapist but they may also work underneath a PT Assistant in some cases.
 Although they assist with treatment to the patient, Aide’s duties are more limited than Assistants’ duties.
 They also help the physical therapist with preparing the patient for treatment, transporting the patient or assisting in the delivery of treatment, and completing administrative tasks.
 But many of their tasks are not directly related to patient care and instead are more focused on organizational and managerial areas of the clinic they work in.